EljenMae/EljenMae/README.md

 I’m passionate about building projects that range from **simple, beginner-friendly apps** to **challenging, real-world solutions**.
 I work with **Java, Python, and Django** for back-end and full-stack development, while also exploring **UI/UX design in Figma** to create beautiful, user-friendly interfaces.

+🌐 Check out my <a href="https://eljenmae.github.io/" target="_blank"><strong>Eljen Mae Portfolio</strong></a> to see my projects and designs in action!

 ---